Race (2016 film): Plot

-In 1933, Jesse Owens attends Ohio State University; the first in his family to attend college.
+In 1933, Jesse Owens, urged by his high school coach, attends Ohio State University; the first in his family to attend college.
 He faces racial discrimination from some white athletes.
 Coach Larry Snyder, a former Olympic-level athlete, believes Owens has enormous potential but needs work on his form and technique.
 When Snyder suggests he is good enough to compete at the 1936 Olympic Games in Berlin, Owens is interested, but hesitant because of racial propaganda in Nazi Germany.
 The U.S. Olympic Committee is already considering boycotting the Olympics over Germany's discriminatory policies, agreeing to participate only when Nazi official Joseph Goebbels gives assurances that athletes of any race will be allowed to compete, as well as promising to rein in their propaganda.

 As Owens struggles to support his girlfriend Ruth and young daughter, he takes a job at a service station, upsetting Snyder when his job conflicts with his commitment to training.
 When Snyder learns Owens has a family to support, he gets him a no-show job, allowing him to focus on running.
 Owens goes on to break several records, including some of Snyder's and begins a relationship with a flashy woman whose attention he attracts with his newfound fame.
 When Ruth threatens him with a lawsuit, Owens becomes distracted and loses a race to runner Eulace Peacock.
-Owens decides to return to Ruth to reconcile, convincing her to marry him.
+Owens decides to return to Ruth to reconcile, convincing her to marry him, they do.
 As the Olympics draw closer, the NAACP asks him not to go to Berlin for political reasons.
 Owens is conflicted, but Peacock, now injured, urges him to compete to defy Nazi racial ideology.